patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Web-Server-Introduction/modules-node-package-manager.md

 npm install bower -g
 ```

 Globally installed packages do not get installed in your node_modules folder and instead are installed in a folder in your user directory.
-The folder uses for global packages varies for Windows, Mac, and Linux.
+The folder used for global packages varies for Windows, Mac, and Linux.
 See the documentation if you need to find globally installed packages on your machine.

 ### package.json explained